Learning Self-Discipline

 It is true that emotions are crucial, they are important and make up a big part of what a happy and fulfilled life is about.
 But that does not mean that you should let your emotions sit in the drivers seat and take you to any place they feel like.
 It is important that you are able to achieve the things you want – and then, feeling good about them is something that will happen by itself, because you earned it.

-Thinking that it does not matter anyway
+Thinking that it doesn’t matter anyway

 Sometimes you might simply lack the belief that what you set out to do is so difficult to achieve, or that somehow the odds are so stacked against you, that doing this little thing will not matter anyway.
 After all, if you want to walk from Paris to China, what difference does it make if you take one step or not?